boydorr/rdiversity/README.md

 metadiv(meta, 0:2)
 ```

-Alternatively, a single measure of diversity may be calculated by calling a wrapper function:
+Alternatively, if computational efficiency is not an issue, a single measure of diversity may be calculated directly (without first generating a `metacommunity` object) by calling a wrapper function:
 ```r
 normalised.subcommunity.alpha(meta,0:2)
 ```